Home

 (left) Façade; (right) detail of the inscription making reference to Angelo Cesi, Bishop of Todi

 The construction of the new church was completed in 1606 and several architects were involved in its design (the façade is by Fausto Rughesi).
 Cardinal Pier Donato Cesi and after his death in 1586, his brother Angelo made significant donations.
-They had large possessions in Umbria.
+They had large possessions in Umbria and palaces in Rome near Via dei Coronari, S. Giacomo a Scossacavalli and Porta Cavalleggeri.

 (left) Façade and side on Via dei Filippini; (right) detail of a window

-S. Filippo Neri founded a congregation of Catholic priests and lay-brothers, whose members are commonly referred to as Oratorians, but in Italy for some time they were called Filippini, after the name of the founder.
+St. Philip Neri founded a congregation of Catholic priests and lay-brothers, whose members are commonly referred to as Oratorians, but in Italy for some time they were called Filippini, after the name of the founder.
 The congregation acquired a large membership and it was decided to build a series of facilities (including a library) next to S. Maria in Vallicella.
 In 1637 Francesco Borromini was charged with the design and construction of these facilities; as a sign of modesty the congregation required that neither marble nor travertine were to be used for the decoration of the building, yet the architect was asked to give an imposing appearance to the side adjoining the church.
-In order to achieve this objective Borromini designed a façade which is not related just to the small oratory, but it includes also the library and other parts of the complex.
+In order to achieve this objective Borromini designed a façade which is not related just to the small oratory, but it includes also the library and other parts of the complex and he used low flat bricks similar to those employed by the ancient Romans.

 (left) Balcony; (right) central window

 In the design of the façade Borromini made use of a combination of concave and convex lines which characterizes many of his works.
-He also experimented new designs for the windows and made use of heads of cherubs as an architectonic element.
-For the decoration of the façade he used small flat bricks similar to those employed by the ancient Romans and he embellished it with stuccoes.
+He based its decoration on the use of stucco.
+He experimented new shapes for the frames of the windows and made use of heads of cherubs as an architectonic element.

-(left) Façade in Piazza dell'Orologio; (right) elaborate 1756 "madonnella" by Tommaso Righi and Antonio Bicchierari
+(left) Façade in Piazza dell'Orologio; (right) elaborate 1756 "madonnella" by Tommaso Righi and Antonio Bicchierari; (inset) mosaic copy of the covered image of the main altar

 (left) Façade; (right) details showing the dragon of the Boncompagni